florianneukirchen/qgis-project-as-utm/README.md

 ## Changelog
 ### 0.2 (2022-09)
+- Now it works also on layers that are not in WGS84 ...
 - Do not crash if pyproj did not return any CRS.
-I don't know why, but this is the case on some layers, while other layers on the same project may work.
 - Fix typo
 ### 0.1 (2022-09)
 - Initial version